pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit print-single-question-info >}}

 In standard Python, things you `print()` usually get displayed on the screen.
-In Pytch, `print()` output is recorded in the `Output` tab.
-So to see what the above code does, select the `Output` tab.
+In Pytch, `print()` output appears in the `Output` tab.
+So to see what the above code has printed, select the `Output` tab.
 Come back to this `Tutorial` tab when you're ready to continue.

-Often we want to get particular items out of a list.
+Often we want to get a particular item out of a list.
 In Scratch, you would use, for example, this block:

 ``` scratch